-IPython 7 include major features improvement as you can read in the following changelog.
+IPython 7 includes major feature improvements.
 This is also the second major version of IPython to support only Python 3 - starting at Python 3.4.
-Python 2 is still community supported on the bugfix only 5.x branch, but we remind you that Python 2 "end of life" is on Jan 1st 2020.
+Python 2 is still community-supported on the bugfix only 5.x branch, but we remind you that Python 2 "end of life" is on Jan 1st 2020.

-We were able to backport bug fixes to the 5.x branch thanks to our backport bot which backported more than 70 Pull-Requests, but there are still many PRs that required manually work, and this is an area of the project were you can easily contribute by looking for PRs still needed backport
+We were able to backport bug fixes to the 5.x branch thanks to our backport bot which backported more than 70 Pull-Requests, but there are still many PRs that required manual work.
+This is an area of the project where you can easily contribute by looking for PRs that still need manual backport pip install ipython --upgrade

-IPython 6.x branch will likely not see any further release unless critical bugs are found.
+The IPython 6.x branch will likely not see any further release unless critical bugs are found.

 Make sure you have pip > 9.0 before upgrading.
-You should be able to update by simply running
+You should be able to update by running: